VonHeikemen/lsp-zero.nvim/README.md

 ### recommended

-* Setup every language server installed with `nvim-lsp-installer` at startup.
+* Setup every language server installed with `mason.nvim` at startup.
 * Suggest to install a language server when you encounter a new filetype.
 * Setup `nvim-cmp` with some default completion sources, this includes support for LSP based completion.
 * Setup some default keybindings for `nvim-cmp`.